Kingaroy Shire Council Chambers: Description

 Inside, the Council Chambers comprises a large open space (formerly the public office) at the front of the building incorporating a former strong room and the meeting room at the rear of the building.
 Hallways run down each side of these two large rooms providing access to several (former) offices.

-The front central space, formerly the public office, features a crows ash and ironbark timber floor forming a striped pattern.
+The front central space, formerly the public office, features a crow's ash and ironbark timber floor forming a striped pattern.
 Walls are finished with hard-set plaster.
 Ceilings are also finished with plaster and are adorned with ornate plaster cornices and panels featuring geometric designs.
 Multi-paned skylights with coloured glass have been inserted where early pendant lights remain.
 Skirting boards and architraves are varnished silky oak.
 Several internal windows and openings are located in this room.
 One is a timber framed opening to the teller's booth set into the wall and features a metal grille.
 Others are leadlight glazing.

 The meeting room at the rear of the building features walls panelled in silky oak and floors finished with tulip and rose gum parquetry.
 A dais (seating the shire chairman and clerk) overlooks a solid U-shaped table furnished with drawers and accommodating 12 chairs including six swivel oak chairs.
 Silky oak public seating and timber screen are also located in the room.
 A vertical map cabinet is built into the wall panel on the west wall.
 Ceilings are formed from plaster and are raked near the wall junctions which are finished with a decorative plaster cornice.
 A central plaster panel adorns the ceiling from which early pendant lights are hung.
 Panelled doors, architraves and skirtings are silky oak.
 All timberwork including the furniture is similarly detailed.

 Offices are more simply detailed with plaster cornices and some feature decorative plaster ceiling panels.
 All rooms have silky oak architraves, panelled doors and skirtings.
 Floors are lined with hardwood boards though some have been covered with carpet.
 Some pendant lights remain but some have been replaced with recent fittings.

 The strong room is formed with thick masonry walls finished with plaster and has a solid metal door featuring brass door hardware.
 A small brass plaque with the words Ajax Manufacturing Co. is fixed to the door.
 Some early shelving remains together with an early timber rolling ladder.

 Entry into the adjacent museum is via a recent covered area accessed through a new opening formed in the eastern wall of the chambers building.